dreamportdev/Osdev-Notes/04_Memory_Management/03_Paging.md

 A virtual address is what a running program sees.
 Thats any program: a driver, user application or the kernel itself.
 In the kernel, often a virtual address will map to the same physical address.
 It is called `identity mapping`. but is not always the case though.

 A virtual address is usually a composition of entry numbers for each level of tables.
-The picture below shows how address translation works:
+The picture below shows with an example how address translation works:

 ![Address Translation](/Images/addrtranslation.png)

-This address translation is just as an example, and it doesn't reflect the actual `x86_64` mechanism, it will be introduced later in this chapter.
 Using logical address and paging, we can introduce a new address space that can be much bigger of the available physical memory.

 For example: